gzalo/HalfMapper/README.md

 GLEW for easy extension access

 ## TODO
-Provide a better configuration file and interface

 Provide a better interface, allow for map position fine-tuning and disable certain maps

-Solving overlaps: c0a0c folds into itself

-Solving overlaps: elevator and "surface tension" pipe (after the dam) don't have a set height
+Try to add other Black Mesa maps to expand the universe: Opposing Force, Blue Shift and Decay might be possible

+Give a way to automatically take screenshots of the top of the maps, to do easier map joins.

-Hard code every missing "info_landmark" entities to improve the full map
+Hard code every missing "info_landmark" matching entities to improve the full map (for instance elevator and "surface tension" pipe -after the dam- don't have a set height)